Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Here’s an example of an industrial air compressor that delivers 38 CFM – and the product manual describes what would be determined as a 100% duty cycle.

 This is a stationary compressor, that has a continuous run & automatic stop/start feature, making it capable of powering the small, medium and large die grinders continuously and all of them at once!!

 Air Compressor Tank Size (Compressed Air Storage Capacity)

-Tank size will determine how much air is available to be drawn down at any time.
-This is also a key enabler in keeping a compressor within it’s duty cycle.
+The tank size will determine how much air is available to be drawn down at any time.
+This is also a key enabler in keeping a compressor within its duty cycle.

-To keep a compressor running for at least 10 minutes with an die grinder consuming 10 Cubic Feet of air per minute for 50% of the time, the storage capacity would be:
+To keep a compressor running for at least 10 minutes with a die grinder consuming 10 Cubic Feet of air per minute for 50% of the time, the storage capacity would be:

 10 CFM * 10 minutes * 50% = 50 Cubic Feet of air (at atmospheric pressure (15PSI))